FortySevenEffects/serde/README.md

 }
 ```

-3. Receive it from another device:
+3. Receive it on another device:

 ```cpp
 #include <serde.h>